 Consumer Protection and Consumer Advocacy During the Pandemic

-This page will continue to evolve as the COVID-19 crisis develops.
+We will continue to update this information page with the latest developments and insight on how consumer advocacy is addressing the challenges that arise from COVID-19.
 We welcome feedback, comments and information from our members and partners.
 Get in touch by emailing firstname.lastname@example.org.

 - The Chinese Consumer Association prioritised several key areas during the country's initial COVID-19 peak in early 2020, including; refunds for those cancelling travel arrangements, the importance of monitoring negligent business practice and responsible messaging to alleviate consumer fears and prevent panic buying.

 - Working with the Chennai Corporation for relief work, Citizen consumer and civic Action Group has donated around 3,500 masks to the government, and staff have voluntarily donated part of their salary to the relief effort.
 They are also driving conversation on the impact of COVID-19 in India, with commentary on the climate crisis, trans-fat policies, amongst other issues.

 - Since India went into lockdown, CUTS' Centre for Human Development has been contributing to fight against COVID-19 by sharing reliable information and distributing

 relief materials in Chittorgarh, Bhilwara, Banswara and Pratapgarh districts of Rajasthan, with a key focus on protecting the most vulnerable consumers.

 - The Consumer Council of Fiji is calling out traders who are breaking food safety regulations and placing consumers' health in dangerous with the sale of putrid meat.